Club International

-Club International is a British softcore pornographic magazine published by Paul Raymond Publications that features pictures of nude women.
-It is a sister magazine of American magazine Club.
+Club International is a monthly British adult magazine published by Paul Raymond Publications that features softcore pictures of nude women.
+It is a sister magazine of the American magazine Club.

 History and profile

 Club International was founded in 1972 and is published every four weeks, making thirteen issues per year.
 Each edition consists of one hundred printed pages and is staple-bound, with the exception of the slightly larger "special edition", published at the start of each new volume, which has some 120 pages and flat glued binding.

 Club International is published by Paul Raymond Publications, which publishes eight of the UK's ten top adult magazines.
 Along with Mayfair magazine, Club International is considered one of Raymond's most upmarket top shelf productions, with the photo spreads generally featuring more glamorous photosets shot by experienced photographers.

 Content

 Each edition of Club International features ten photosets, with the exception of the slightly larger "special edition" which features between twelve and thirteen sets.
 The photosets are usually single-model shoots but there are also lesbian scenes.
 The shoots are generally softcore, and as such do not feature any sort of penetration or oral-genital contact.
 However some photoshoots feature the occasional "pink" shot, where a model exposes her vaginal lips.
 During the early to mid-1980s, a regular feature was "Club Event", a picture sequence involving a group of models (usually about half a dozen) performing a form of striptease around a central theme such as a Christmas party, or whilst wearing (and removing) various types of uniforms.